 There is currently no cost of membership.
-However, we do anticipate having a modest annual fee ($100) once the founding partner call-out ends after Tech Pong 4.0.
+However we do anticipate having a modest annual fee ($100) beginning in 2019.
+So sign up now!

 Unfortunately not.
 However, that doesn’t mean you cannot access our resources, participate in events, or offer your time, talents and treasures to our causes!